hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 }
 ```

-52. ### What is Object.defineProperty?
+52. ### What is `Object.defineProperty`?
 It adds new property or modifies an existing one? on existing, it will fail in which situations?

 We can use `Object.defineProperty(..)` to add a new property or modify an existing one (if it's `configurable`!), with the desired characteristics.